Knowing how to show up on Google search when someone enters your name is an extremely important skill that you need to master.

 - Over half will actually make decisions based on positive content they find.

 It is absolutely essential you realize how to make your name searchable on Google starts with content that puts your best foot forward.
-However, people are often represented by irrelevant content (like the 5K you ran 2 years ago) or by other people with the same name (our CEO used to be mistaken for an ex-con).
+However, people are often represented by irrelevant content (like the 5K you ran 2 years ago) or by other people with the same name (our co-founder used to be mistaken for an ex-con).

 Worst case scenario, this information actually harms your reputation.
 And best case scenario, these results don’t really add anything to the story you’re trying to tell.